 A potential problem associated with breast augmentation is capsular contracture.
 This occurs when the scar or capsule around the implant begins to tighten.
 That, in turn, can cause the implant to feel firm.
 Capsular contracture is often a treatable condition.
 By choosing to place the implant behind the chest wall muscle, the potential of capsular contracture is greatly reduced.

 Occasionally an infection can occur around the implant.
 This is most often seen the week after surgery, but can, in fact, happen at any time.
 In some cases, the implant has to be removed and re-inserted at a later time.
 Infection would be treated with antibiotics.

 Nipples may become oversensitive, undersensitive, or in some cases numb as a result of surgery.
 This is usually a temporary condition and will improve with time.
-However, permanent numbness of the nipples has occurred in some patients.
+However, permanent numbness of the nipples occur in some patients.

-Breast implants can break or leak.
-The fracturing of the implant can happen as a result of injury or even normal compression and movement of the breast over years.
+Breast implants can rupture, or leak.
+The fracturing of the implant can happen as a result of injury or, more commonly, normal compression and movement of the breast over years.